- General Regulations eTOP -

 Quality of Data Transmission and Internet Access Services in the Operator’s Network

-17.1 The traffic management measures applied by the Operator do not affect the quality of Internet access services, the privacy of end-users, or the protection of their personal data, except for actions taken during mitigation of attacks (DDoS) on the Subscriber’s resources, which may temporarily limit access to some Internet resources.
+17.1 Traffic management measures used by the Operator do not affect the quality of Internet access services, the privacy of end users, or the protection of their personal data, except for actions taken during mitigation of attacks (DDoS) on the Subscriber’s resources, which may temporarily limit access to certain Internet resources.

-17.2 Contractual limits on transfer or bandwidth do not affect the quality of connections within the Operator’s network, provided that these limits are not exceeded by the Subscriber's inbound and outbound traffic.
-If the contractual limits are exceeded, Internet access speed may be restricted, which may result in slower performance, reduced application responsiveness, increased packet transmission times, or partial packet loss.
+17.2 Contractual transfer or bandwidth limits do not affect the quality of connections in the Operator’s network, provided they are not exceeded by traffic to and from the Subscriber.
+If the limits described in the Agreement are exceeded, the speed of access to Internet resources may be limited, perceived as a slowdown, reduced application responsiveness, extended packet transmission times, or partial packet loss.

-17.4 If technically applicable, the Operator defines the following speed parameters in the Agreement:
+17.4 Where technically applicable, the Operator includes in the Agreement the following link speed parameters within its own network:

-17.4.1 Minimum Speed (CIR) – The lowest guaranteed transmission speed within the Operator’s network for the given Subscriber service,
+17.4.1 Minimum Speed (CIR) – understood as the lowest, guaranteed transmission speed achieved in the Operator’s network within the Subscriber’s Service,

-17.4.2 Typically Available Speed – The average transmission speed within the Operator’s network for the Subscriber’s service in a given billing period,
+17.4.2 Usually Available Speed – understood as the average transmission speed in the Operator’s network within the Subscriber’s Service in a given subscription period ensured by the Operator,

-17.4.3 Declared Speed – The speed assigned to a specific service type, published in the Operator’s publicly available offer,
+17.4.3 Declared Speed – the transmission speed assigned to a given type of service in the Operator’s publicly available offer,

-17.4.4 Maximum Speed – The highest transmission speed that the Subscriber’s devices can achieve within the Operator’s network under the Service.
+17.4.4 Maximum Speed – the maximum speed that the Subscriber’s devices can achieve for transmissions in the Operator’s network under the Service.

-17.5 In the Operator’s network, the Minimum Speed, Typically Available Speed, and Maximum Speed are identical and constitute at least 100% of the speed specified in the Agreement, unless otherwise stated.
+17.5 In the Operator’s network, the Minimum Speed, Usually Available Speed, and Maximum Speed are identical and constitute at least 100% of the speed described in the Agreement, unless the Agreement provides otherwise.

-17.6 If the Operator does not meet the contractual speed parameters described in Art.
-17, the Subscriber may initiate a complaint procedure in accordance with Art.
-15 of the Regulations.
+17.6 For failure to meet the speed parameters described in Art.
+17 of the Regulations, the Subscriber is entitled to the complaint procedure in accordance with Art.
+15 thereof.

-17.7 Measurements of deviations from the contractual speed parameters must be performed using dedicated measurement devices, connected directly and exclusively to the network termination point, with the second test point located within the Operator’s network.
-The measurement must use a lossy protocol with UDP packets.
+17.7 Measurements of deviations from the contractual provisions must be performed using a device dedicated to measurements, connected directly and exclusively to the link termination, and the second test point must be located in the Operator’s network; the measurement must be performed on a loss-tolerant protocol using UDP packets.

-17.8 The Operator does not apply traffic management policies based on the type or category of applications.
+17.8 The Operator does not apply traffic management policies dependent on the type or kind of application.

-17.9 The Operator does not apply blocking or filtering on the Subscriber’s access lines, except in cases specified in these Regulations or the Agreement, or when such restrictions are requested by the Subscriber.
+17.9 The Operator does not apply blocks or filters to traffic on subscriber links in cases other than those described in these Regulations or the Agreement, or set in accordance with the Subscriber’s will.

 Art.
 18